-By his own admission, Rayceen Pendarvis is “one of a kind.”
+By her own admission, Rayceen Pendarvis is “one of a kind.”

 An activist, a writer for SWERV Magazine, a local emcee at various parties and events, the chief organizer of the LGBT book and movie club BRUHS (Book Reading Uplifts His Spirit) at Martin Luther King Jr. Library, and the host of the “Ask Rayceen Show,” a live monthly talk show at Club Liv that focuses on LGBT issues, the colorful, engaging and flamboyant Pendarvis flits from one activity to another, and still finds time to volunteer on the side.

 “I don’t like red tape,” Pendarvis says.
 “I don’t like the word ‘no.’ I like the words ‘I can.
 I will.
 Let me try.
 Let me see what I can do.’
 Words like that make a difference.”